X2-DFD: A framework for eXplainable and eXtendable Deepfake Detection: Related Work

 \section{Related Work}

-\textbf{Conventional Deepfake Detection} Early detection methods typically focus on performing feature engineering to mine a manual feature such as eye blinking frequency \citep{eye-blink}, warping artifacts \citep{li2018exposing}, headpose \citep{yang2019exposing}, and \textit{etc}.
+\paragraph{Conventional Deepfake Detection} Early detection methods typically focus on performing feature engineering to mine a manual feature such as eye blinking frequency \citep{eye-blink}, warping artifacts \citep{li2018exposing}, headpose \citep{yang2019exposing}, and \textit{etc}.
 Recent conventional deepfake detectors mainly focus on dealing with the issue of generalization \citep{yan2023deepfakebench}, where the distribution of training and testing data varies.
-Until now, there have developed novel solutions from different directions: constructing pseudo-fake samples to capture the blending clues \citep{li2018exposing,li2020face,shiohara2023blendface,Self-consistent}, learning spatial-frequency anomalies \citep{gu2022exploiting,frequency-detect,high-frequency-feature,mining-frequency-aware}, focusing on the ID inconsistency clues between fake and corresponding real \citep{dong2023implicit}, performing disentanglement learning to learn the forgery-related features \citep{UCF,disentangle-gan-fingerprint}, performing reconstruction learning to learn the general forgery clues \citep{end-to-end-reconstruct,RFM}, locating the spatial-temporal inconsistency \citep{haliassos2021lips,Alter-freezing,temporal-coherence,yan2024generalizing}, and \textit{etc}.
-Most of these methods improve the generalization ability compared to the early detection methods.
-However, these methods can provide only real/fake predictions without giving detailed explanations behind the predictions.
-The lack of convincing and human-comprehensible explanations might confuse users about why it is deemed fake.
+Until now, there have developed novel solutions from different directions: constructing pseudo-fake samples to capture the blending clues \citep{li2018exposing,li2020face,shiohara2023blendface,zhao2021learning}, learning spatial-frequency anomalies \citep{gu2022exploiting,frequency-detect,luo2021generalizing,qian2020thinking}, focusing on the ID inconsistency clues between fake and corresponding real \citep{dong2023implicit}, performing disentanglement learning to learn the forgery-related features \citep{yan2023ucf,yang2021learning,fu2025exploring}, performing reconstruction learning to learn the general forgery clues \citep{cao2022end,wang2021representative}, locating the spatial-temporal inconsistency \citep{haliassos2021lips,wang2023altfreezing,zheng2021exploring,yan2024generalizing,zhang2024learning}, and \textit{etc}.
+However, these methods can only provide real or fake predictions without providing detailed explanations.
+The lack of convincing and human-comprehensible explanations might confuse users about why the predictions are deemed fake.